GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/README.md

 ### Success Criteria

-- The telemetry data is available as a table in BigQuery.
+- The telemetry data is available as a table in BigQuery with `1,508,542` rows.
 - There's a SQL query that returns the average brake and speed from telemetry for each driver, aggregated over the second just before the crash.
 - There's a prompt that uses the output of the SQL query as input to Gemini to determine the drivers that were involved in the crash.
 - Gemini outputs the correct drivers (Maximilian Günther and Jake Hughes) and a brief explanation of why.